 Not being “bought” by the companies whose gear I use relieves me of the pressure of having to say nice things about them.
 If a piece of equipment craps out on me prematurely, I can say it’s a piece of junk.
-If the stitching unravels prematurely on a piece of gear, I can mention that, too.
+When the stitching unravels prematurely on a piece of gear, as has happened, I can mention that, too.

 Rough Start, Smooth Break-in